masc-ucsc/docs/docs/pyrope/05-assert.md

 # Assertions

 Assertions are considered to debug statements.
 This means that they can not have side effects on non-debug statements.

 Pyrope supports a syntax close to Verilog for assertions.
 The language is designed to have 3 levels of assertion checking: simulation runtime, compilation time, and formal verification time.

-There are 4 main methods:
+There are 5 main verification statements:

 * `assert`: The condition should be true at runtime.
 If `comptime assert`, the condition must be true at compile time.